You look in the mirror and feel like those forehead creases are looking a little deeper.

 If you have one or more of the following issues, Botox might not be right for you:

 Come in for a consultation if you are unsure if you have any of these issues.
-Our skilled Physician Assistant will discuss your situation with you to determine if Botox treatment is right for you.
+Our skilled Physician Assistants will discuss your situation with you to determine if Botox treatment is right for you.

 During your initial consultation, our trained and very skilled Physician Assistant performing the Botox will review your medical history.
 She will evaluate the skin of your face and assess the expression lines that are causing you concern.
 The injections can sometimes be given in the same appointment, depending on how many units you need, what medications you’re on, your current lifestyle, and how much time you have.
 If you need to come back for the treatment, your injector may ask you to stop taking certain blood-thinning medications beforehand.
 You may also need to stop drinking alcohol for about one week prior to treatment.